Kutch Kala ~ Threads of life

 Entrepreneurship Development Programme

-Entrepreneurship development programme for skill development in Bandhani and embroidery was organised for eight months.
-Skill development helped women artisans manufacture suit lengths, dupatta, stoles and sarees of Bandhani & through embroidery they learnt to add value & beauty to the product.
+Entrepreneurship development programme for skill development in Bandhani and embroidery was organized for eight months.
+Skill development helped women artisans manufacture suit lengths, dupatta, stoles and sarees of Bandhani & through embroidery they learned to add value & beauty to the product.
+Approximately 750 artisans are working and supporting their family financially through this program.

 Technical Training Programme